All Episodes

 One of the votes we had in September was when we had a vote on defunding UNRWA entirely.

-But we had a full defund vote three weeks before, less than three weeks before the 10-7, the October 7th attack on our friends in Israel.
+Now, we had worked into the base bill language I put forward to undo a lot of UNRWA's damage, but we had a full defund vote three weeks before, less than three weeks before the 10-7, the October 7th attacks on our friends in Israel.

 Eight Republicans voted against that.

-The bottom line is they answer your question until Republicans figure out that you have to unite to use the power of the purse to force change from an executive branch that's not following your rules or following what you put forward or following the law, then you're never going to change it.
+The bottom line is, to answer your question, until Republicans figure out that you have to unite to use the power of the purse to force change from an executive branch that's not following your rules or following what you put forward or following the law, then you're never going to change it.

 So here we are.